Bounce Back-Loan Scheme (BBLS)

 Coronavirus Business Interruption Loan Scheme (CBILS)

 Coronavirus business interruption Loan scheme is a new scheme introduced by the UK government to provide financial support to eligible smaller businesses that are adversely affected by Coronavirus pandemic.
-The coronavirus business interruption loan scheme (CBILS) has been extended until 31st January 2021.
+The Coronavirus Business Interruption Loan Scheme (CBILS) closed for new applications on 31 March 2021.

 - Up to £5 million facility - loan of amount up to £5 million.